The Anti-Inflammation Diet: Could one simple, and easy-to-fix problem be at the root-cause of almost all of your health challenges?

 Millions of us are walking around with our bodies on ‘high alert’ every day and we don’t even realize it.

-Symptoms can include fatigue, fibromyalgia, IBS, reflux, poor digestion, constipation, headaches/migraines, low libido, skin conditions, premature aging, weight gain, being too thin, low energy, poor sleep, allergies, food intolerances, joint pain…
+Symptoms can include fatigue, fibromyalgia, IBS, reflux, poor digestion, constipation, headaches/migraines, low libido, skin conditions, premature aging, weight gain, being too thin, low energy, and poor sleep, allergies, food intolerances, joint pain…

 Right through to degenerative conditions such as type 2 diabetes, cardiovascular disease and more…

-We absolutely HAVE to make it a priority to get this inflammation out of our body.
+We absolutely HAVE to make it a priority to get this inflammation out of our bodies.
 It can come from stress (elevated cortisol leads to inflammation), diet (sugar, gluten, processed foods, and so on), or environmental toxins (most potently from pesticides on food and chemicals in home cleaning products, body care, laundry, etc.)

 We’re exposed to hundreds of sources of inflammation every day – and we can’t avoid them all…BUT we can do so much to reduce this and help our body to remove it.

 Today I will share with you:

 - What the most anti-inflammatory foods are to add IN

 - The most PRO-inflammatory foods to AVOID